Andy Richter: Other television appearances

 In April 2002, Richter appeared in the Fox series Malcolm in the Middle.
 In "Clip Show", he played a psychiatrist giving therapy to Malcolm, Reese, and Dewey.

 In October 2005, Richter appeared in the NBC sitcom Will & Grace.
 In "The Old Man and the Sea", he played an annoying blind date that was teased and misled by Grace Adler, who only dated him to prove she was not a snob.

 Richter appeared in Monk as a murderer posing as Adrian Monk's best friend in the episode "Mr Monk Makes a Friend".

 Richter appears in the Fox series Arrested Development in the 2006 episode "S.O.B.s."
 He plays every member of a fictional group of identical Richter quintuplets: Donnie, Chareth, Rocky, Emmett, and himself.
 He reprises the roles in several episodes of season 4, which aired in 2013 on Netflix.

 From 2006 to 2008, Richter had a recurring role as "Sad Dad" Stan in the TV show The New Adventures of Old Christine.

 He also provided the voice of Ben on the animated series The Mighty B!, played Simon Cristini on True Jackson, VP, and reprises the voice of Mort on The Penguins of Madagascar and All Hail King Julien.

 Richter voiced himself in an episode of the 2021 Netflix animated sitcom Chicago Party Aunt.

 In 2024, Richter competed in season twelve of The Masked Singer as "Dust Bunny" and had Dick Van Dyke (who competed as "Gnome" in season nine) as his Mask Ambassador.
 He was eliminated in the Group B premiere "Sports Night".

 In 2025, Richter was announced to be competing on season thirty-four of Dancing with the Stars.
 He was partnered with professional dancer Emma Slater.
-Despite consistently receiving low scores from the judges, audience voters allowed the couple to stay in the competition until they were eliminated during the quarterfinals on November 11, 2025, finishing in seventh place.
+He was nicknamed "the people's princess," because despite consistently receiving low scores from the judges, a large, dedicated fanbase of audience voters, nicknamed the "Fandys", allowed the couple to stay in the competition until they were eliminated during the quarterfinals on November 11, 2025, finishing in seventh place.

 Film

-In addition to his television work, Richter has appeared in motion pictures such as Aliens in the Attic, Big Trouble, Elf, Seeing Other People, New York Minute, Dr. Dolittle 2, the Madagascar franchise, My Boss's Daughter, Scary Movie 2, Frank McKlusky, C.I., Pootie Tang, Talladega Nights: The Ballad of Ricky Bobby, Blades of Glory, Semi-Pro, Lenny the Wonder Dog, Dr. T & the Women and Cabin Boy.
+In addition to his television work, Richter has appeared in motion pictures such as Aliens in the Attic, Big Trouble, Elf, Seeing Other People, New York Minute, Dr. Dolittle 2, the Madagascar franchise, My Boss's Daughter, Scary Movie 2, Frank McKlusky, C.I., Pootie Tang, Talladega Nights: The Ballad of Ricky Bobby, Blades of Glory, Semi-Pro, Lenny the Wonder Dog, Dr. T & the Women, Cabin Boy, and Obsession.